-Note: See 3.4.3 Preventing 'Type Code Incorrect' Error when Working with Arrays on page 29.
+Note: See 3.4.2 Preventing 'Type Code Incorrect' Error when Working with Arrays on page 30.

-- 4. Fill the complexType cluster as shown in Figure 4.1 Complex Type on the previous page.
+- 4. Fill the complexType cluster as shown in Figure 4.1 Complex Type on page 41.
 This process is simple: drag the following controls from the Palette: - a.
 String Control labeled as Text. - b.
-Numeric Control with Representation I32 labeled as I32\Num (once you have selected a Numeric Control, right-click on it and select Representation and change it to I32).
+Numeric Control with Representation I32 labeled as I32_Num (once you have selected a Numeric Control, right-click on it and select Representation and change it to I32). - c.

-- c.
 Numeric Control with Representation I64 labeled as I64 Num. - d.
-Numeric Control with Representation U16 labeled as U16\Num. - e.
-Array of Numeric Controls with Representation SGL labeled as Sgl\Array.
+Numeric Control with Representation U16 labeled as U16 Num. - e.
+Array of Numeric Controls with Representation SGL labeled as Sgl_Array.
 Note: LabVIEW arrays are mapped as bounded DDS sequences (or arrays if the flag for-ceArrayMapping is marked in the Advanced Reader/Writer Configuration control).
 The sequence bound or length is calculated from the LabVIEW array size.
-Make sure you declare your array to be the maximum size you will need. - f.
+Make sure you declare your array to be the maximum size you will need.
+See 6.10 Setting Up Arrays on page 133. - f.
 Cluster inside the first one labeled as innercluster.
-Fill innercluster as shown in Figure 4.1 Complex Type on page 40. - 5.
-When the cluster definition is complete, save this new control type as Tutorial\Cluster.ctl.
+Fill innercluster as shown in Figure 4.1 Complex Type on page 41. - 5.
+When the cluster definition is complete, save this new control type as Tutorial Cluster.ctl.